 Please contact us for the current Lactation Class schedule.

-1. Who are the Earth’s Natural Touch: Birth Care and Beyond Interdisciplinary Doulas and Perinatal Health Advocates?
+1. Why are Earth’s Natural Touch: Birth Care and Beyond Doulas and Perinatal Advocates Important?

 2. What does the training look like to become an Earth’s Natural Touch Certified Interdisciplinary Doula (sm)?